pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 **Note:** I have ~200 books that I have read in this area.
 I will post the photos, links, and reviews soon.
 Below is a partial list.

 ## Technical
 - [The Making of the Atomic Bomb - Rhodes](https://amzn.to/3TCKtqu)  Wonderful book that describes the history that lead to the Manhattan Project, and the personal history of the primary scientists on the project.
 I have read this book 3 times!
-10/22
+10/22.
+02/23
 - [Blind Man's Bluff: The Untold Story of American Submarine Espionage - Sontag](https://amzn.to/42xrams) A great story with incredible detail of submarine espionage.
 This book encouraged me to read the "Theory of Optimal Search" and "Optimal Search for Moving Targets" listed above.
 I have read this book 2 times.
 09/22
-- [Legacy of Ashes: The History of the CIA](https://amzn.to/3AE310J) An interesting historical account of the CIA comprised of declassified documents and FOIA papers.
-03/23
+- [Adventures of a Mathematician](https://amzn.to/473tP9Q) This was an interesting perspective after reading [this book](https://amzn.to/3TCKtqu).
+This book is both inspiring and sad, and has become one of my favorite autobiographies.
+07/23
+- [The Man in the Arena: Selected Writings of Theodore Roosevelt](https://amzn.to/3OrqcTu) This book, and in particular this passage is most inspiring; "It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
+The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat."
+This passage has helped me when my work was criticized, and reminded me that often people who criticize cannot do what I can do.
+06/23
+- [Energy](https://amzn.to/3NXvxSF) This is the same author as [this book](https://amzn.to/3TCKtqu) and as usual he provides great detail.
+This is a good book, but it took me several chapters to get "into it".
+06/23
+- [The Psychology of Totalitarianism](https://amzn.to/3BABFsY) This is a great analysis of the human condition and how our psychology influences not just our decisions but to a great degree our overall health.
+This is a must read, even if you have no interest in governments, politics, or mental health.
+05/23
 - [Dark Sun: The Making of the Hydrogen Bomb](https://amzn.to/428GXHb) Another fantastic book from Richard Rhodes, and a follow-on to his [prior book](https://amzn.to/3TCKtqu) with intriguing stories regarding the concerns of the physicists that worked on the hydrogen (super) bomb.
 04/23
-- [The Psychology of Totalitarianism](https://amzn.to/3BABFsY) This is a great analysis of the human condition and how our psychology influences not just our decisions but to a great degree our overall health.
-This is a must read, even if you have no interst in govermments, politics, or mental health.
-05/23
+- [Legacy of Ashes: The History of the CIA](https://amzn.to/3AE310J) An interesting historical account of the CIA comprised of declassified and FOIA documents.
+03/23
+- [The Man from the Future: The Visionary Life of John von Neumann](https://amzn.to/3wcsT4H) **I loved this book!
+Great bio on Von Neumann.** 10/23
+- [Land of Hope: An Invitation to the Great American Story](https://amzn.to/4823NCX) This is a great, classical, view of American history.
+This should be taught in more schools.
+- [Apocalypse Never - M. Shellenberger](https://amzn.to/3t1FHtc) This is a controversial book with volumes of references and links to data and research.
+08/23
+- [How to Lie with Statistics](https://amzn.to/3OpWiz2) This book is a must read for everyone, just to understand how statistics are used to manipulate any narrative.
+The ideas in book are both comical and concerning.
+07/23
+- [Damned Lies and Statistics: Untangling Numbers from the Media, Politicians, and Activists](https://amzn.to/3O2jgLu) Like the previous book, this one is a must read for everyone, and the ideas are both comical and concerning.
+In fact, the author references the prior book as a good starting point.
+The first 3 pages alone should captivate and concern any reader.
+In many places I checked the math, I even wrote Matlab simulations to verify the results, and alarmingly the author is correct.
+For example "the number of child gun deaths have doubled since 1950" the original quote, versus the often (mis)quoted by the media "the number of gun child deaths have doubled each year since 1950".
+Given the second quote, here is the math: define deaths(i=1950)=1, for i=1951:1995, let deaths(i) = deaths(i-1)x2, then deaths(i=1995)= 3.5 e+13.
+That is 3.5 trillion child deaths in the year 1995 alone (not cumulative since 1950, read the quote)!
+Do you see how a mis-quote is not only misleading but simply impossible?!
+07/23

 ## Creative, Inspirational, or Informational
+- [Atomic Habits](https://amzn.to/46kDGrg) This is a great book that reaffirms my personal method of achieving goals.
+Everyone should read this book!
+06/23
 - [Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration](https://amzn.to/3JUKf9N) A great story about creativity and how to overcome your personal obstacles.
-05/21
+05/21, 05/23
 - [Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future](https://amzn.to/3FHN2l5) This is a fascinating story about a very interesting person!
 My cousin and several colleagues work for Elon, and based on their personal experience with him, he sounds exactly like a guy I worked for in Northern California for a decade.
 It seems to me the *true* risk takers and entrepreneurs are very similar, and the roller coaster of working for them is both exhilarating and exhausting.
 I have read this book 2 times.
 10/21
 - [The Creature from Jekyll Island: A Second Look at the Federal Reserve](https://amzn.to/40q1zdf)  A very interesting perspective on the world banking system, with several good references.
 01/22
 - [Failure Is Not an Option: Mission Control from Mercury to Apollo 13 and Beyond - Kranz](https://amzn.to/407pzSv) A fantastic book that describes the origins of mission control in an era when computers were just emerging and communication was a logistical challenge.
 I have read this book 2 times.
 11/22